slmtnm/OS/1_processes/README.md

 Addresses that are used by a process are *virtual* because they don't correspond to actual locations in physical memory.
 Instead, *memory management hardware* and *OS components* (like page tables) maintain a mapping between virtual addresses and physical addresses.

+## Process address space and memory management.

+Process usually doesn't use whole address space (from $V_0$ to $V_{max}$) and we may simply not have enough physical memory to store all state.
+For ex. if virtual addresses are 32 bits, virtual address space is 4GB.
+So, OS doesn't map all address space to physical memory and dynamically desides which portion of address space is mapped and where.
+So different parts of same address space that are mapped may not layout contigiously in physical memory.

+## PCB

+Process control block -- instance of specific structure and maintained by OS:

+* PCB created when process is created
+* Certain fields are updated when process state changes.
+Some fields change too frequently.

+It contains:

+* Process state (Running, Ready, Waiting)
+* Process number
+* Program counter
+* Values of registers
+* Memory limits
+* List of open files
+* Priority (for scheduling)
+* Signal mask
+* CPU scheduling info (how long process running, etc.)
+* and many more ...

+## Context Switch

+**Context switch** is mechanism that used by OS of switching execution from context of one process to the context of another process.

+It can be expansive for 2 reasons:

+* *Direct costs*: number of cycles for load/store context from/to PCB (load/store register values in CPU).
+* *Indirect costs*: cold cache (cache misses) because previous process polluted cache.